jmorilopezdev/plantcare_back/README.md

 When you run the application, it will run in your browser at the following address "https://localhost:7066/", by default the application will show the page at the address "https://localhost:7066/swagger/index.html", on this page you can view, document and test the implemented APIs without the need for a client.

+Additionally, unit tests will be implemented to validate the implemented API methods and certify their functionality.

 Keep the application running during testing with the frontend application.